Ask a doctor about a prescription for AZITHROMYCIN VIATRIS 200 mg/5 ml ORAL SUSPENSION POWDER

 If you interrupt treatment with Azitromicina Viatris

-Do not stop taking your medication without consulting your doctor, even if you feel better.
-It is very important that you continue taking azithromycin for the time your doctor has indicated, as the infection may recur if you stop treatment prematurely.
+Do not stop taking your medicine without consulting your doctor first, even if you feel better.
+It is very important that you continue taking azitromicina for the time indicated by your doctor, otherwise the infection may recur.

-The side effects reported during clinical trials and after marketing, classified by frequency, are:
+The adverse effects reported during clinical trials and after marketing, classified by frequency, are:

 Common(may affect up to 1 in 10 people)